-Rosemary for instance, is known for its antioxidant and memory enhancing properties, while chives boost the immune system, improve heart and bone health, and aide in digestion.
+For instance, rosemary is known for its antioxidant and memory enhancing properties, while chives boost the immune system, improve heart and bone health, and aid in digestion.
 It makes sense to find every little way possible to add these plants and the many others you may have growing in your garden (or your neighbors garden) into as many meals as possible.
 (Think of it as a tiny habit with big impact.)

 Dry, freeze, or store them in oil.
 Flavor sugars, add them to butter, make your own teas, and infuse them in vinegar.

 And it’s honestly a cinch to use any one of these methods for preserving and storing your harvest.
 To make your own herb-infused vinegar, all you need are the herbs themselves, your vinegar of choice, and a set of clean jars.

 Make Your Own Herb Infused Vinegar

 1. Sterilize jars in a hot water bath or dishwasher as you would before making jam.
 As a rule, stay clear of metal utensils and containers when making and storing vinegars.